Georges Léonnec

 Georges Léonnec (1881 – 1940), the brother of the novelist Félix Léonnec, began his career as a cartoonist selling drawings to newspapers in 1899.
 After participating in World War I he worked as an illustrator for the magazine La Vie Parisienne.
 He worked for several other publications including Fantasio and Le Sourire.
-He was also well known for his advertising illustrations for Byrrh apéritif wine, Dufayel department stores, and the Casino of Paris.
+He was also well known for his advertising illustrations for Byrrh apéritif wine, Grands Magasins Dufayel, and the Casino of Paris.